Back Acne

 Back Acne Treatments

-There are many treatments for back acne available.
-These treatments either focus on the elimination of the bacterium P. acnes, are anti-inflammatory, speed up the removal of dead skin cells or manipulate hormonal fluctuations.
+Many treatments for back acne are available.
+These treatments either focus on the elimination of the bacterium P. acnes, are anti-inflammatory, speed up the removal of dead skin cells or regulate hormonal fluctuations.
 Topical antibiotics such as erythromycin, clindamycin and tetracycline are prescribed by a dermatologist.
-Oral antibiotics such as tetracycline or doxycycline are also a good back acne treatment option.
-Topical retinol (a form of vitamin A) speeds up the life cycle of cells lining the hair follicle, thus reducing the chance that a skin pore will become clogged.

 Back Acne Treatment by Reverta